How to Use Your Mobile Phone for Home Internet

 While we don’t recommend using a mobile hotspot for home internet as a long-term solution for most households, it can work for people who don’t use much data and are serious about saving money.

-For the rest of us, we recommend a steady home internet connection to keep your home humming.
+For everyone else, use a steady home internet connection to keep your home humming.

 Whether you’re after satellite, mobile, or DSL, find the best internet speeds in your area using our search tool.